What to do if you test positive for COVID-19?

 How can I avoid spreading COVID to someone I live with?

 The person with COVID should be in their own room and should have their own bathroom, if possible.
 They should have the door closed, and food and other needs should be left outside their door for them to pick up.
 Cover coughs and sneezes.
 Wear a mask if you have to be around other people in your household.
 Avoid sharing personal household items like dishes and glasses, or bedding and towels.
 Wash your hands often with soap and water for 20 seconds.
 If you can't wash your hands, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 Clean all "high touch" surfaces every day, such as counters, tables, doorknobs, bathroom fixtures, phones, and keyboards.
 The CDC also has information about how to minimize risk if these measures are not possible, including more information about cleaning and disinfecting your home.
-See our fact sheet for more information, including a symptom tracker to help you monitor how you’re feeling.
+See our website for more information.

 Do I need to get another test?